-Faculty members who plan to invite a J-1 exchange visitor to UF should complete the Sponsor Invitation Form and submit it to April Welcome.
+Faculty members who plan to invite a J-1 exchange visitor to UF should complete the Sponsor Invitation Form and submit it to Robb Stokes.

 Copies of the following documents should be submitted along with this form: